-Extreme range zoom lenses are difficult beings with respect to correcting distortions and even the mighty Leica has problems here.
-At 14mm it produces a heavy amount of barrel distortions (~3%) - that said this is still at least 1% less than similar lenses at their wide setting (inc. the Canon EF 28-300mm L).
-However, it's more surprising to see that distortions are basically negligible from 24mm all the way up to 150mm.
+Extreme range zoom lenses are difficult beings with respect to correcting distortion and even the mighty Leica has problems here.
+At 14mm it produces a heavy amount of barrel distortion (~3%) - that said this is still at least 1% less than similar lenses at their wide setting (inc. the Canon EF 28-300mm L).
+However, it's more surprising to see that distortion is basically negligible from 24mm all the way up to 150mm.

 The Leica shows a fairly pronounced degree of vignetting at 14mm @ f/3.5.
 This is normal for most zoom lenses in this range.
 However, at all other tested settings the problem isn't really field relevant anymore.

 The Leica is capable of producing very high to even excellent resolution at most settings.
 The sweet spot of the lens is at the wide end where it is able to deliver a basically flawless performance both in the center but also in the extreme corners.
 There's a slight but continuous decrease in quality from 50mm to 150mm.
 At 50mm the results are still easily on a very good level across the image field.
 Moving to 100mm there's just a slight drop in border quality which remains in very good territory though.
 At 150mm the border quality is still good to very good and the center quality remains very high.
 Essentially the lens is perfectly usable at all tested focal lengths and aperture settings.
 Field curvature is also not much of an issue.